6th Oct, 2020

 Once you have the hang of this, attach the dog and repeat many times

 Only start this work when you are feeling calm, you need to establish a strong ‘habit’ before having a hope in hell of using the technique in earnest.
 It will probably be best try a stress break and avoid the problem situations entirely in the short term and only exercise your dog where you know you won’t see any other dogs.
 Sometimes this even involves not walking their dog at all for a while or by taking them somewhere really, quiet (The environmentalist in me can’t believe that I sometimes suggest people drive somewhere quiet) to give their ‘mindfulness’ training the chance to start to establish a ‘habit’.
-This will also allow your dogs nervous system to re-set to relax too.
+This will also allow the dog’s nervous system to re-set to relax too.